 Following news of the story, transfers of currency from Chinese foreign nationals under the program were suspended in China.
 The Government of China subsequently asked the Bank of China for all of the transaction records of the immigrants who used the services including details in respect of where they emigrated, how much was removed, how it was removed, and the sources of funds.

-According to the Bloomberg News article, HSBC Holdings Plc allegedly said that it offers Chinese clients a foreign mortgage service to avoid the currency conversion restrictions pursuant to which their clients deposit yuan with HSBC in China which is used for collateral for the issuance of a mortgage in jurisdictions such as the US or Canada.
+According to the Bloomberg, HSBC Holdings Plc said that it offers Chinese clients foreign mortgages to avoid the currency conversion restrictions pursuant to which their clients deposit yuan with HSBC in China which is used for collateral for the issuance of a mortgage in jurisdictions such as the US or Canada.

 The article does not address the obvious collateral financial crime issues in connection with the transfer of wealth schemes from China to Canada and the US for immigration purposes.
 Those issues are that even if the transfer of funds was in some manner approved by the Bank of China under a pilot project, or is permitted as a foreign mortgage, the sources of wealth still need to be confirmed as legitimate (in other words the banks need to confirm that none of the billions of dollars transferred or used as collateral are derived from corruption) and the clients need to be vetted as politically exposed persons.
 Most wealthy persons immigrating to Canada and the US from China are politically exposed persons.